-Flea Risk: All pets that go outdoors have risk for picking up fleas.
+Flea Risk: All pets that go outdoors have a risk of picking up fleas.
 Sentinel™ is our main product for dogs who have flea risk but no tick risk.
-Sentinel prevents heartworms, fleas and three types of intestinal parasites.
+Sentinel prevents heartworms, fleas, and three types of intestinal parasites.

 Parasite control just keeps getting easier!